dhansel/IECDevice/README.md

   For more information see the [JiffyDos support](jiffydos-support) section below.
   You can also use this function to disable JiffyDos support after it has been enabled.

+- ```void enableEpyxFastLoadSupport(bool enable)```
+  This function must be called **if** your device should support the Epyx FastLoad protocol.
+  In most cases devices with Epyx FastLoad support should be derived from the IECFileDevice class which handles Epyx FastLoad support internally and you do not have to call enableEpyxFastLoadSupport().
+  For more information see the [Epyx FastLoad support](epyx-fastload-support) section below.
+  You can also use this function to disable Epyx FastLoad support after it has been enabled.

 - ```void enableDolphinDosSupport(bool enable)```
   This function must be called **if** your device should support the DolphinDos parallel protocol.
   In most cases devices with DolphinDos support should be derived from the IECFileDevice class